sourcegraph/handbook/content/departments/cloud/technical-docs/custom_domain.md

 # Sourcegraph Cloud Custom Domain Support

-> WARNING: This is work in progress and not supported yet.
+> [!WARNING] This is work in progress and not supported yet.
 Please reach out to #ask-cloud if you have any questions.

 On Sourcegraph Cloud, customers may choose to bring their own domain in favour of the sourcegraph-managed domain name.
 For example, they can use `src.company.com` instead of `company.sourcegraph.com`.